jowo-io/next-auth-pubkey/README.md

 ### Provider

-In your existing `pages/api/auth/[...nextauth].ts` config file, import and add the provider to the providers array.
+In your existing `pages/api/auth/[...nextauth].ts` config file, import and add the pubkey providers to the providers array.

 ```typescript
 // @/pages/api/auth/[...nextauth].ts